Andrea Jenkins: Minneapolis city council

 Jenkins announced in December 2016 that she would run to represent Minneapolis's 8th Ward on the City Council.
 Glidden, who held the seat, announced that she would not run for reelection.
 Jenkins’ campaign slogan was "Leadership.
 Access.
 Equity."
 With Hayden Mora, Jenkins founded Trans United Fund, a political action committee (PAC) to aid transgender candidates.
 On November 7, 2017, Jenkins won the election with more than 70% of the vote.
 The Minneapolis City Council has only had six other Black members.
 During the 2017 election, three Black council members won their races.
 She was elected vice president of City Council by her fellow councilors shortly after her election.
 Since then, she has also served as chair of the new Race Equity Subcommittee and helped create a Racial Equity Community Advisory Committee consisting of city residents.

 The 8th Ward that Jenkins represents includes the 38th Street and Chicago Avenue intersection where George Floyd was murdered by a Minneapolis police officer on May 25, 2020.
-Despite initially supporting abolishment of the Minneapolis Police Department following the murder of George Floyd, Jenkins later decided, following a recent wave of shooting, that the police should and keep doing their work in the city.
+Despite initially supporting abolishment of the Minneapolis Police Department following the murder of George Floyd, Jenkins later decided, following a wave of shootings, that the police should keep doing their work in the city.
 But she also said Minneapolis "should focus on creating more schools, housing and other services that prevent people from pursuing crime or turning to violence".

 Jenkins was reelected to the Minneapolis City Council in November 2021, and was named City Council President on January 10, 2022, in a unanimous vote.
-She is not seeking re-election in 2025 and plans to retire after her third term in office.
+She did not seek reelection in 2025, and retired after her third term in office ended on January 5, 2026.

 Vehicle blocking incident

 On June 27, 2021, Jenkins, the vice president of the Minneapolis City Council, was involved in a confrontation with racial justice activists at a Pride event in downtown Minneapolis.
 A group that included Donald Hooker Jr, a leader with Twin Cities Coalition for Justice 4 Jamar (referring to Jamar Clark), blocked the car Jenkins was a passenger in for several hours and presented a list of six demands that Jenkins was asked to sign her agreement to.
-The demands including dropping charges against protesters in recent demonstrations, calling for the immediate resignation of Minneapolis Mayor Jacob Frey, continuing the closure of George Floyd Square, and providing more information about investigations of recent police killings.
+The demands include dropping charges against protesters in recent demonstrations, calling for the immediate resignation of Minneapolis Mayor Jacob Frey, continuing the closure of George Floyd Square, and providing more information about investigations of recent police killings.
 After Jenkins signed the agreement, activists moved out of the way to allow the vehicle to drive away.
 Hooker posted a 23-minute video of part of the encounter to Facebook.
 In a statement about the incident, Jenkins said she was treated inhumanely and held against her will by the demonstrators.
 The editorial board of the Star Tribune newspaper criticized what is described as attempted intimidation of Jenkins and compared aspects of the blocking incident to the 2021 United States Capitol attack.